History of Los Angeles Metro Rail and Busway: 1995: The Green Line opens

 The Green Line's western alignment was originally planned and partially constructed to connect with LAX, but the airport was planning a major renovation during the line's construction.
 Los Angeles World Airports wanted the connection to LAX to be integrated with this construction, but there were concerns from the Federal Aviation Administration that the overhead lines of the rail line would interfere with the landing paths of airplanes.
 In addition, citizens of neighboring communities to LAX opposed the expansion of the airport.
 Taxi and limousine drivers and owners of parking lots surrounding LAX feared that a train operating to LAX would create competition, as there is ample free parking at numerous points along the Green Line.
 As a compromise, a free shuttle from Aviation/Imperial station transported riders to LAX terminals.
-Today, passengers on the C Line can now ride directly to the new LAX/Metro Transit Center, a transfer station to the future LAX Automated People Mover.
+Today, passengers on the C Line can now ride directly to the new LAX/Metro Transit Center, a transfer station to the future SkyLink.

 One of the lessons learned from the line, and the Harbor Transitway built at the same time, was that freeway median stations offer a poor rider experience, requiring customers to descend from bridges or climb stairs from dimly lit underpasses to isolated stations in the middle of a noisy and exhaust-ridden freeway.